Tyheim

 This photobook is shaped by that depression and disintegration.
 It reflects what it feels like to stand inside that world: close, uncomfortable, and real, yet strangely vibrant, colorful, and, in its own way, beautiful.
 These are visual expressions of despair, not explanations of it.
 Nothing is staged.
 Nothing is embellished.
 This is art pulled from the edge.

-A man with a beard and wet hair sitting outdoors under a city structure at night, wearing a dark jacket, with a blurry city street and cars in the background.
+A man with a beard and wet hair, wearing a dark jacket, standing under an overpass at night in a city street.

-A man with long curly hair and a beard, wearing a red sweater, showing a severely infected and raw arm, standing outdoors near a chain-link fence on a cloudy day.
+A homeless man with messy hair and a scruffy beard, wearing a red sweater, showing a severe and infected wound on his arm, sitting outside near a chain-link fence under dark, cloudy skies.

 Black Depression